-1 What Are the Platform Capabilities of the Mendix App Store?
+1 What Are the Platform Capabilities of the Mendix App Store/Marketplace?

-The Mendix Platform is integrated with the Mendix App Store, which is full of items built by both Mendix and the Mendix community.
-There is a Public App Store for apps and application components, and a Private App Store where companies can internally share apps and application components.
+The Mendix Platform is integrated with the Mendix App Store/Marketplace, which is full of components built by both Mendix and the Mendix community.
+There is a Public Marketplace for apps and app components, and a Private Marketplace where companies can internally share apps and application components.

-The App Store is fully integrated in both the Web and Desktop Modelers.
+The App Store/Marketplace is fully integrated in both Mendix Studio Pro and Mendix Studio.
 Users can directly search for and implement reusable components in their applications.

-For more information, see App Store Overview in the Mendix documentation.
+For more information, see App Store/Marketplace Overview in the Mendix Developer Portal Guide.

-2 What Types of Reusable Components Are Available in the Mendix App Store?
+2 What Types of Reusable Components Are Available in the Mendix App Store/Marketplace?

-For developers, the Mendix App Store offers a rich repository of reusable components that can significantly accelerate development productivity.
-These components are shared in the Mendix community as open-source items or commercial products.
+For developers, the Mendix App Store/Marketplace offers a rich repository of reusable components that can significantly accelerate development productivity.
+These components are shared in the Mendix community as open-source components or commercial products.

-The Mendix App Store is directly accessible from the Mendix Desktop Modeler, where app store components can be loaded into the project model with a single click.
+The Mendix App Store/Marketplace is directly accessible from Mendix Studio Pro, where app store components can be loaded into the project model with a single click.
 The components are presented in the categories described below.

-A connector is a Mendix App Store component that contains microflow activities that can directly be used in your app logic to connect to external systems.
-For example, the IBM Watson Connector Suite contains microflow activities to translate text to speech or to analyze an image, or the SAP OData Connector to connect to any SAP system.
+A connector is a Mendix App Store/Marketplace component that contains microflow activities that can directly be used in your app logic to connect to external systems.
+For example, the IBM Watson Connector Suite contains microflow activities to translate text to speech or to analyze an image, or the OData Connector for SAP solutions to connect to any SAP system.

 A Mendix widget is a part of your Mendix app’s UI that enables functionality and interaction with users of the app.
 The widget is a page element used to display (visual) information on the page and to provide additional page interactions, like swipe controls or form-based fields.

-In addition to the widgets provided by Mendix, any developer can build additional custom widgets and upload these to the Mendix App Store.
+In addition to the widgets provided by Mendix, any developer can build additional custom widgets and upload these to the Mendix App Store/Marketplace.
 A custom widget can alter the interface, data, and images of the app as well as the way the app works.
-For details on creating a custom widget, see the Custom Widget Development how-to’s in the Mendix documentation.
+For details on creating a custom widget, see the Make Custom Widgets how-to’s in the Mendix Studio Pro How-to’s.

 A module is a self-contained application component that can be reused in multiple applications.
-Modules can be downloaded from the Mendix App Store into a project as a local copy.
-By doing this, the module becomes part of the project scope and is maintained through its lifecycle as part of the application project.
+Modules can be downloaded from the Mendix App Store/Marketplace/Marketplace into a project as a local copy.
+By doing this, the module becomes part of the project scope and is maintained through its lifecycle as part of the app project.

 A module typically consists of a domain model, user interfaces, and microflows.
 Although technically identical, the following types of modules can be distinguished: